Kay Adams Corleone: The Godfather Part II (1974)

 At the beginning of The Godfather Part II (set in 1958–60), Kay lives with Michael at his Lake Tahoe compound, and is pregnant with the couple's third child.
 She implores Michael to fulfill his promise to legitimize the family business.
-Michael makes a genuine effort to eliminate the family's criminal ties, but his escalating war with rival Hyman Roth (Lee Strasberg), as well as his growing obsession with revenge, keeps him trapped in the criminal underworld.
+Michael makes a genuine effort to eliminate the family's criminal ties, but remains tied to the underworld due to his escalating war with rival Hyman Roth (Lee Strasberg), as well as his growing obsession with revenge.

 On the night of Anthony's First Communion, assassins machine gun Michael and Kay's bedroom; the couple barely escape unharmed.
 Michael goes into hiding for a time.
 After Michael uncovers the source of the threat, he returns home, where Hagen tells Michael that his Kay has suffered an apparent miscarriage.

-Kay grows increasingly disgusted with Michael's criminal life; in particular, she is appalled that Michael's button men are Anthony's closest companions.
-Kay becomes convinced that Michael will always live in a world of crime and violence.
-During the U.S. Senate hearing on organized crime that is being held in Washington D.C., Kay sits behind Michael, supporting him while he testifies falsely about his business activities.
+Kay grows increasingly disgusted with Michael's criminal life; in particular, she is appalled that Michael's button men have become Anthony's closest companions.
+During the U.S. Senate hearing on organized crime that is being held in Washington D.C., Kay sits behind Michael, appearing to support him while he testifies falsely about his business activities.
 Shortly thereafter, Kay tells Michael she is leaving him and taking the children.
+She is convinced Michael will always live in a world of crime and violence.
 During the ensuing argument, she reveals that her "miscarriage" was actually an abortion and that she had the procedure to avoid bringing another of Michael's sons into the world.
-Enraged, Michael strikes Kay and takes custody of their children, banishing her from the family; the two separate soon afterward.
+Enraged, Michael knocks Kay down and takes custody of their children, banishing her from the family; the two separate soon afterward.

 Michael initially prevents Kay from seeing their children.
 She secretly visits them (with Connie's help), and Connie tries to hurry her out before Michael returns home, but Michael sees her standing at the back door trying to get Anthony to give her one last kiss before she leaves.
 Michael coldly closes the door in her face.